A foggy lake with people swimming and trees in the background.

 Are there toilets at the lake?

-We have one portaloo at the lake.
+We have one portaloo at the lake (behind the Tipi).
 The nearest other toilets are in Bean Theory, our on-site coffee shop (approx. 10 minute walk up the hill)

 What should I wear for wild swimming?